platform-experience/K18-LAB0261/README.md

 ## Configuring an Engaging Service Portal
 Imagine if building powerful experiences was as easy as building a website.
-This session will give you an overview of the ServiceNow Service Portal framework and how to manage the flow of content for an optimized user experience using out of the box and customizable widgets.
+This session will give you an overview of the ServiceNow Service Portal framework in the context of an Ideation portal, allowing users to submit and vote on ideas.
+We will cover intermediate-level topics relating to Service Portal, and touch on advanced-level topics giving you a taste of the true power of Service Portal.

 ## Instance Preparation